hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > That they enjoy the royal patronage;
 >
-> "Tis libellous on Majesty to see
+> "It is libellous on majesty to see
 >
 > Each Jack O'Noaks make free with royalty:
 >